noi-techpark/opendatahub-website/src/content/datasets/traffic/environment.md

 availability: "partially-closed"
 availability_label: "Partially Closed Data"
+availability_description:
+ >-
-availability_description: "A22 data is closed and restricted to a project collaboration due to expert knowledge required.
-(Contact help@opendatahub.com if you are interested in this data)
+    "A22 data is closed and restricted to a project collaboration due to expert knowledge required (<a class="dataset-mailto">contact&nbsp;us</a>
-"
+    if you are interested in this data.)"

 doc_link: "https://opendatahub.readthedocs.io/en/latest/datasets.html#environment-dataset"
 example_link: "https://stodt.davinci.bz.it/"